Abraham Feller: Career

 In 1932 to 1933, Feller taught at Harvard Law School.

 In the 1930s New Deal and the 1940s, Feller had served the federal government in Washington, DC.
 He was a member of Franklin Roosevelt's "Brain Trust."

-In the Fall of 1938, Feller was an American Labor Party candidate in New York City, as was Bella Dodd (and John F. O'Donnell for the Socialist Party of America).
+In the fall of 1938, Feller was an American Labor Party candidate in New York City, as was Bella Dodd (and John F. O'Donnell for the Socialist Party of America).

 In 1946, Feller joined the United Nations during its formation in London as legal counsel and policy adviser.
 He contributed to the drafting of the UN charter, as did Charles Easton Rothwell.
 At the time, he was working closely with Hiss.

 The June 7, 1950, Congressional Record states: In addition to the three Assistant Secretaries-General, Lie appointed pro-Soviet Abraham Feller as General Counsel and Director of the Legal Department of the United Nations Secretariat.
 Feller's Russian sympathies are well known to his associates.
 He has been a member of the Committee of International Law of the Nation[al] Lawyers Guild, which was repudiated as Communist-controlled by such liberal attorneys as Frank P. Walsh, Morris Ernst, Ferdinand Pecora, and Robert Jackson.
-Feller was also a member of the Washington Committee for Democratic Action, which defended civil-service employees;oyees charged with subversive activities and was itself cited as subversive by Attorney General Francis Biddle.
+Feller was also a member of the Washington Committee for Democratic Action, which defended civil-service employees charged with subversive activities and was itself cited as subversive by Attorney General Francis Biddle.
 As general counsel and principal director of the Legal Department of the United Nations Secretariat," Feller headed a 52-person legal team.
 He served as liaison between the UN and U.S. congressional committees investigating communist subversion in government.